ddnexus/pagy/README.md

 - Submit your translation if your language is missing from the [dictionary files](https://github.com/ddnexus/pagy/blob/master/lib/locales)
 - Write a Tutorial or a "How To" topic

-## Versioning, Branches and Pull Requests
+## Repository Info

+### Versioning

 Pagy follows the [Semantic Versioning 2.0.0](https://semver.org/).
 Please, check the [Changelog](https://github.com/ddnexus/pagy/blob/master/CHANGELOG.md) for breaking changes introduced by mayor versions.

+### Branching

+Pagy follows the [GitFlow](https://datasift.github.io/gitflow/IntroducingGitFlow.html) branching model with `master` and `dev`.

-The `master` branch is the latest rubygem-published release (plus changes that don't affect the actual gem behavior, e.g. doc, tests).
-You should use it as the base branch for pull requests, because it will not be force-rebased.
+The `master` branch is the latest rubygem-published release (plus the changes that don't affect the gem behavior, e.g. doc, tests).

-The `dev` branch is kept rebased on top of `master`, so expect it to be force-rebased (i.e. do not use it as the base for your commits).
-Use `dev` as a preview for trying the new code that will be merged in the next release, but please, don't use it as the base branch for pull requests.
+The `dev` branch is the development branch with the new code that will be merged in the next release.

+Expect any other branch to be experimental, force-rebased and/or deleted even without merging.

+### Pull Requests

+Please, use `dev` as the base branch for your Pull Requests.

 ## Credits